afran190/urban_mortality_data/README.md

 #### Chicago
 - No public data on inmate deaths; only general crime reports are available.
-- COVID-19 death records are archived across multiple fragmented datasets.
+- COVID-19 death records that reflect demographics are archived across multiple fragmented datasets.
 - Only has an archived "Selected underlying causes of death in Chicago, 2006–2010" data set; no drug realted deaths found as shown below:
 ![Searching for causes of death in data set](chicago_drug_none_plot.jpg)

 #### San Francisco:
-- Only jail booking data is available, although it is described as "very detailed," indicating some effort at recordkeeping without transparency around outcomes like deaths.
+- Only jail booking data is available indicating some effort at recordkeeping, but without transparency around outcomes like deaths.
-- COVID-19 demographic data by zip code is archived (May 2020–Sept 2023), allowing for further socio-economic analysis.
+- COVID-19 demographic data by zip code is archived (May 2020–Sept 2023), allowing for some further socio-economic analysis.
 This data set only covers deaths that had associated zip codes, so totals did not account for all deaths within a zip code:
 ![COVID Deaths by Zip Code in SF](sf_covid_plot.jpg)

 #### Austin:
 - Incident reports are available for individuals in juvenile detention, but no deaths were reported in the dataset.
-- For COVID-19 Austin uses its own data visualization platform; however, raw datasets are not downloadable—web scraping may be necessary, though the site is dynamic.
+- For COVID-19, Austin uses its own data visualization platform; however, raw datasets are not downloadable; web scraping may be necessary, though the site is dynamic.
 - Drug-related death data is available only through 2021 and lacks demographic details:
 ![Austin accidental overdose rates](austin_drug_plot.png)